Skip to content

 Family-friendly places in Kent

-Find inspiration for your next family day out in Kent, with nature-themed activities ranging from spotting fish to bug hotels.
+Find inspiration for your next family day out in Kent, with nature-themed activities ranging from spotting fish to bug hotels, spotter activities and trails with miles of space to run, explore and learn.

 Child walking on a log at Fountains Abbey and Studley Royal Water Garden, North Yorkshire